culvertsoft/mgen/README.md

 ### Snapshot

 Represents the latest built development version, built after each git push.
 You can download it from http://snapshot.culvertsoft.se

+### Maven

+We plan on making the MGen tools and libraries available on Maven Central or a similar repository.
+However at this early stage you will need to download jar files manually or clone this repository and build from source.

 ### Sample Projects